 ProtonVPN is one of the easiest VPNs to use.
 It has intuitive features like an easy-to-find list of the countries where a server is available, and it indicates server load with either a green dot (low percentage), yellow dot (medium), or red dot (high).
 You also get advanced features like Secure Core servers — routing your data through 2 servers, including 1 in a hyper-secure location.

-ProtonVPN allows for up to 10 simultaneous connections, is compatible with all major operating systems, and accepts payments in cryptocurrency.
-You can try out ProtonVPN risk-free with a pro-rated 30-day money-back guarantee.
+ProtonVPN, allows for up to 10 simultaneous connections, is compatible with all major operating systems, and accepts payments in cryptocurrency.
+Its plans start at $4.00 / month, and you can try it out risk-free with a pro-rated 30-day money-back guarantee.

 ProtonVPN is an “all-around” good VPN for torrenting.
 It’s fast — decreasing my connection speeds by only 8% when I was connected to the recommended P2P server — and it’s secure — with strong encryption, a kill switch, and a strict no-logs policy.
 ProtonVPN lets you connect up to 10 devices at the same time, and it has a pro-rated 30-day money-back guarantee on all purchases.

 🥉3.
 Private Internet Access — Strong Privacy Features + Fast Torrenting Speeds